jamiebullock/av-length/README.md

-# av-length — command line app to get the length of an A/V file
+# av-length — command line tool to get the length of an A/V file

 ## Usage